-How To Rock Your Visual Storytelling
+How To Rock Your Branding Awareness (Visual Storytelling)

 When a speaker uses words (written & verbal) to convey a message, the brain immediately starts the process of recalling associated things to understand the words.
 To comprehend words the brain uses recall to associate the new message with something it already knows.